fsabre/DocNetDB/README.md

 # DocNetDB

-A pure Python graph and document database engine
+A pure Python document and graph database engine

+The *graph* part is coming soon.

 # Features